 Lifesize App Redesign

-About the company
+About the Organization

+The first Lifesize Cloud apps could be generously described as an MVP to validate their new market strategy.
 There were some usability "band-aids" we were able to make to the existing apps, but lackluster customer adoption and complaints about the app being difficult to learn showed that more drastic changes were needed.

 Rather than the waterfall-style Big Design Up Front (BDUF) that was requested, I proposed a path toward a more Agile “just enough design” approach.
 We used a highly iterative process to validate and lock on the high-level information architecture, app structure, UI patterns, and design direction.